The hunting code of ethics is the morality within the art of hunting

 The core essence of each hunt is the extraction of meat to be eaten by humans and the protection of people and livestock against dangerous animals.
 Hunting thus belongs to the oldest conscious social activities of people, without it recent man would never have become Homo sapiens due to a lack of vital challenges and of any pressure for cooperation.
 Early nobilis is committed to protecting its people against wild animals and enemies.
 By the end of the Roman Empire, each free denizen was authorized to kill wild animals for his benefit and to acquire the carcasses.
 The wood was a res nullius, a place to be cultivated by agriculture.
 The early Middle Ages led to the separation of the farmers, bound to his clod, with an increasingly restricted hunting right on small game only and the obligation of an extermination of harmful and dangerous animals, and of the nobility, which all to often indispensably needed the hunting of large animals for their food supply.
 Thus, also the forms of hunting and their durable means parted: sticks, slings and dung forks for obliteration of edible crop pests and devastating male wild boars against chamois bars and arbalests for a save killing of beasts.
 The noticeably improving conditions for the recovery of rent made the hunt more and more obsolete as an indispensable food production, the dubious pleasure of killing now largely harmless creatures as an amusing aristocratic pastime gained the upper hand.

 The increasing self-confidence of the citizens first, lateron of the farmers left no room for an aristocratic pastime at their expenses.
 Initiated by the indigenous bourgeois revolution of 1848 it was the Imperial patent from March 7th, 1849 which abolished all hunting rights on unfenced, foreign land and all hunting drudgery, and which brought civil hunting access rules.
 The hunt was assigned to the landowners in the forms of a private hunting estate and a community hunting.
 The result was a separation in an elitist, customs-generating Lords chase and a plebeian farmers shooting, acting up till today.
+This destroyed the millennial traditions of hunting culture and persistence and a social transformation was undertaken at the expense of biodiversity and cultural assets.
 The 1938 enforced German Reich Hunting Law 1934 codified a strict organization of the hunt and the installation of a corporation of public law, the "Reich Federation Deutsche Jägerschaft", with compulsory membership of all hunters.
 Today's Austrian hunting combines these elements through a Federal point of view, since the Constitution of 1920 has allocated hunting and animal welfare into the countries' competences.
 On January 30th 1947, the first Lower Austrian hunting law was passed by the State legislature, currently the Lower Austrian Hunting Act 1974 is applicable.
 So, of an autochthonous, seamlessly grown hunting with some community-building traditions worth to be protected cannot be spoken in Lower Austria - and distance should as soon as possible be taken in any case from the alien, in parts freely invented "Hunter customs", dating from the National Socialist era.

 Poaching is seen today as an archaic remnant of a bygone era and is often romanticized positively.
 This is in line with the trend of stylizing past imperfections as socially justified uprisings against oppressive rulers.
 However, poaching is nothing more than ruthless and self-serving plundering of natural resources and repulsive animal cruelty.
 Poaching has existed in our lands since Emperor Charlemagne exclusively assigned a few lands to the nobles as the basis for the food production of animal origin for their own use.
 This gave rise to sovereign sovereignty and the violation of this was an interference with sovereign rights.
 The transition of the hunting license to the bourgeoisie in 1848 forced the introduction of bourgeois hunting rights, hunting prey was valued mainly according to its commercial value.
 A violation of hunting law was equivalent to theft, perhaps justifiable.
 Today poaching no longer focuses on the deprivation of the rich, but on the immeasurable cruelty to animals that the snares, traps and small-caliber firearms inflict on the animals.
 Poaching with wire loops is not limited to East Asian tigers, as commercials make us believe, but - as can be seen in the picture on the left - still takes place on our doorstep.